CuriousTama/Unity-GenericStateMachine/README.md

 In code you juste need to give a  type to a function for it to change or add the state of the said type state.

+You can have access to variables from states via a componant attatched to the state machine.

 <br> </br>
 The state machine have currently two modes :